The Histoy Of Talic

 For many years, Tim was Talic, all by himself.
 However, business was growing quickly, he needed help.
 Part-time employees came and went.
 The chemistry was never right.
 Tim worked 7 day weeks almost every week of the year, for several years.

-On a spring weekend, he took some much needed time off, and drove east to visit his father.
+The history of Talic was about to expand.
+On a spring weekend, he took some much-needed time off and drove east to visit his father.
 Upon arriving, he discovered his father was not at home.
-Having come so far, he continued a short distance further to his home town of Seneca Falls, to visit his sister.
+Having come so far, he continued a short distance further to his hometown of Seneca Falls, to visit his sister.
 She was just leaving!
 “We’re going to a dance class.”
 A bit embarrassed she added, “But, you are welcome to come along!”
-Mostly out of curiosity, he joined her, and went to his first ballroom dance class.
+Mostly out of curiosity, he joined her and went to his first ballroom dance class.